0xchat-app/.github/profile/README.md

 Welcome to 0xChat⚡️

 0xchat is a secure chat app built on the [Nostr protocol](https://github.com/nostr-protocol/nips).
-It prioritizes privacy, featuring private key login, encrypted private chats and contacts, encrypted group chats, and private payments([Cashu](https://cashu.space/)).
+It prioritizes security, featuring private key login, encrypted private chats and contacts, encrypted group chats, and lightning payments([Cashu](https://cashu.space/)).
 Additionally, it also offers an open communication platform through public channels.

 0xchat Download links: